 Meet others who have the organ bug

 We are a small society of organ and organ music enthusiasts with about 60 members, mainly, but not exclusively, from South London.
-The map shows where our membership is located. if you click the map its will come up bigger.

-The meetings are informal and some people just come to hear the music, but it is also a marvellous opportunity to share thoughts with other like-minded people and establish contacts and broaden our general perspective.
+The meetings are informal and some people just come to hear the music, but it is also a marvelous opportunity to share thoughts with other like-minded people and establish contacts and broaden our general perspective.

 Our subscription is modest and part of it gives us an affiliated status with the Incorporated Association of Organists.
 This gives us access to the IAO’s quarterly journal, the Organists’ Review at a reduced rate and allows us to be able to take part in the Annual Congress and the London Organ Day.

-The Society is non-denominational, the only qualification needed is an interest in organ music.
+The Society is non-denominational; the only qualification needed is an interest in organ music.